 Contributors include: John Paul Lederach; Maryann Cusimano Love; Daniel Philpott; William Headley and Reina Neufeldt; Todd Whitmore; Peter-John Pearson; Thomas Michel; Kenneth Himes; Lisa Sowle Cahill; Peter Phan; and David OBrien.

-Robert Schreiter, C.PP.S., is the Bernardin Center Vatican II Professor of Theology at Catholic Theological Union in Chicago.
+Robert Schreiter, C.PP.S., (1947-2021) was the Bernardin Center Vatican II Professor of Theology at Catholic Theological Union in Chicago.